Krefeld: The Mennonites of Krefeld

 From 1607 Mennonites arrived in Krefeld, as in nearby Gronau, from neighboring Roman Catholic territories where they were persecuted.
+In 1609 Herman op den Graeff, originally from Aldekerk, moved with his family to Krefeld.
+There he became a lay preacher and chairman of the Mennonite religious community.
+In 1637, Op den Graeff was referred to as “the Mennonite lord Bishop” (der hiesigen Mennoniten Herrn Bischof) of Krefeld in the reformed community’s minutes book.
 They sought refuge in the lands of the more tolerant House of Orange-Nassau, at the time rulers of Krefeld; in 1657 their congregation was officially recognized and in 1693 they were allowed to build their own church, although hidden in a back yard (which still exists, reconstructed after World War II, with about 800 members).
 Also the Quaker Evangelists received a sympathetic audience among the larger of the German-Mennonite congregations around Krefeld, Gronau, Emden and Altona, Hamburg.
-In 1683 a group of thirteen Mennonite families (twelve of them Mennonite-Quakers) left Krefeld to re-settle in Pennsylvania in order to enjoy religious freedom.
+In 1683 a group of thirteen Mennonite families (twelve of them Mennonite-Quakers), the so called Original 13, including three of the Op den Graeff families left Krefeld to re-settle in Pennsylvania in order to enjoy religious freedom.
 They crossed the Atlantic on the ship Concord, and founded the settlement of Germantown (now incorporated in Philadelphia), invited by William Penn, and thus beginning the Pennsylvania Dutch ethnic identity.
 The most important Mennonite family of Krefeld were the silk merchants and silk weaving industrialists Von der Leyen who, by 1763, employed half of Krefeld's population of 6,082 in their factories.
 Their residence, built from 1791, is the current City Hall.

 The Jews of Krefeld

 Jews were listed as citizens of Krefeld from 1617.
-In 1764 a synagogue was erected, and by 1812, under French rule, the town included 196 Jewish families, with three Jewish-owned banks.
+In 1764, a synagogue was erected, and by 1812, under French rule, the town included 196 Jewish families, with three Jewish-owned banks.
 Under Napoleon, the town became the capital for the surrounding Jewish communities including over 5000 Jews, and by 1897 they comprised 1.8% of the population.
 In 1846 a Jewish representative was voted onto the town's municipal council, while rising antisemitism was noted during these elections.
 A reform synagogue was built in 1876, arousing opposition from the Orthodox community.
 A Jewish school existed in the town, with more than 200 students around 1900.

-In November 1938 during Kristallnacht, the two synagogues were attacked.
+In November 1938, during the November pogroms, a synagogue on Marktstraße, as well as synagogues in Linn, Uerdingen and Hüls were destroyed, in addition to attacks on Jewish shops and homes.
 In 1941 following an order from Hitler to deport the German Jews to the east, Jews from the town were sent to the area around Riga and murdered there.
-In 1945, the U.S. Army occupied the city and placed Henry Kissinger, then an Army private and later Secretary of State of the United States, in charge of the city administration.

-In 2008 a new synagogue, library and Jewish cultural center were erected on the location of one of the demolished synagogues.
+In 2008, a new synagogue, library and Jewish cultural center were erected on the location of one of the demolished synagogues.
 Around 1100 Jews were reported to live in and around Krefeld at the time.